-Criteria for remediation:
+Criteria for remediation/progress monitoring plan (PMP):

-- Grade 9: <Level 3 on the Grade 8 Math FSA or the Algebra I EOC or scoring < or equal to an achievement level of 2 on the latest district benchmark assessment for 8th Grade or scoring < or equal to an achievement level of 2 on the latest district benchmark assessment for Algebra I (if no FSA data is available). - Grade 10: Scoring below Level 3 on the Algebra I FSA EOC - Grade 11: Scoring below Level 3 on the Algebra I FSA EOC - Grade 12: Scoring below Level 3 on the Algebra I FSA EOC - Grades 9, 10, 11, 12: In the absence of state assessments: <60 in M/J math course for previous year; Urgent Intervention level on the current fall STAR Math screener; D/F in M/J math course for quarter 1 of current year.
+Grade 9: <Level 3 on the Grade 8 Math FSA or the Algebra I EOC or scoring < or equalto an achievement level of 2 or less than proficient on the latest district benchmark assessment for 8th Grade or scoring < or equal to an achievement level of 2 on the latest district benchmark assessment for Algebra I (if no FSA data is available).

+Grades 10, 11, 12: Scoring below Level 3 on the Algebra I FSA EOC or scoring < or equal to an achievement level of 2 or less than proficient on the latest district benchmark assessment

+Grade 10: Scoring below Level 3 on the Algebra I FSA EOCGrade 11: Scoring below Level 3 on the Algebra I FSA EOCGrade 12: Scoring below Level 3 on the Algebra I FSA EOC

+Grades 9, 10, 11, 12: In the absence of state assessments: <60 in M/J math course for previous year; Urgent Intervention scoring level 2 or less or less than proficient on the current fall STAR Math Focus assessment screener; D/F in M/J math course for quarter 1 of current year.

 Students entering 9th grade with Level 1 or Level 2 scores on the previous year's FSA or Algebra I FSA EOC must receive remediation.
 Remediation may be accomplished through an Algebra I CR (Credit Recovery) or Intensive Math course in addition to the regular mathematics class, through their regular mathematics class, or through other methods such as pull-out, before school or after school tutoring, etc. Credit Recovery courses are credit bearing courses (elective) with specific content requirements defined by the Next Generation Sunshine State Standards and/or Florida State Standards.
 Students enrolled in a Credit Recovery course must have previously attempted the corresponding course and/or End-of-Course assessment since the course requirements for the Credit Recovery course are exactly the same as the previously attempted corresponding course.
 It is important to note that Credit Recovery courses are not bound by Section 1003.436 (1) (a), Florida Statutes, requiring a minimum of 135 hours of bona fide instruction in a designed course of study that contains student performance standards, since the students have previously attempted successful completion of the corresponding course.
 Course Recovery courses should only be used for credit recovery, grade forgiveness, or remediation for students needing to prepare for an End-of-Course assessment retake.
 Students who meet the qualifications to use a concordant subject area score for the assessment PS requirement for graduation are not exempt from the remediation and PMP requirements.
-They must continue to receive remediation within an intensive mathematics course or be provided with supplemental instruction until the expectations are met or the student graduates from high school or is not subject to compulsory school attendance.
+They must continue to receive remediation within an intensive mathematics course or be provided with supplemental instruction until the expectations are met or the student graduates from high school or is not subject to compulsory school